hanspoo/nx-global-declarations/README.md

 fix.sh
 ```

 Will add and include entry in every tsconfig file with an entry called ../../types.
+Actually works with just a two level hierarchy.

 Recomendation: Commit before execute.